Last updated on

 How To Serve

-This is as an easy party appetizer or a fun way to mix up dinner for Taco Tuesday!
+A crescent roll taco ring is as an easy party appetizer or a fun way to mix up dinner for Taco Tuesday!

 To serve, cut the crescent ring into thick slices.
 For a fun presentation, place a bowl inside the ring with topping options!
+Keep salsa, guacamole, and taco sauce at the ready for anyone who needs it.

 Storage and Reheating